This audio was created using Microsoft Azure Speech Services

 Appliances, lights, and other electronics in the home should also be Energy Star-rated models.
 LED lights, smart bulbs, smart switches, and dimmers all help reduce the amount of energy used for illumination.

 An essential piece of equipment is a home energy monitoring system, such as Wiser Energy.
 This tool measures precisely how much energy a home is using, and helps owners identify ways they can reduce their energy usage.
 As the builder, you’ll need to help educate your client on how to minimize the amount of energy they consume and make any necessary adjustments based on the feedback their home energy monitoring system provides.

-Finally, if your home buyer wants to have a Net Zero Home, a renewable energy system – typically, incorporating solar panels mounted on the roof, is needed.
-Where possible, orient the roof to be south- or west-facing to maximize solar gains.
+Finally, a Net Zero home has a renewable energy system – typically, incorporating solar panels mounted on the roof.
+Where possible, orient the roof to capture south- or west-facing views to maximize the system’s peak load.
 If your client isn’t ready to commit to a fully Net Zero home, you can install the required rough-ins for potential installation down the road.
-This is called “PV Ready”.

 In addition to the Wiser Energy Smart Home Monitor, Schneider Electric has a number of products that can help improve the energy efficiency of a home.